peteroupc/MailLib/docs/PeterO.Mail.Message.md

  Generates this message's data in text form.
 The generated message will have only Basic Latin code points (U + 0000 to U + 007F), and the transfer encoding will always be 7bit, quoted-printable, or base64 (the declared transfer encoding for this message will be ignored).

  The following applies to the following header fields: From, To, Cc, Bcc, Reply-To, Sender, Resent-To, Resent-From, Resent-Cc, Resent-Bcc, and Resent-Sender.
-If the header field exists, but has an invalid syntax, has no addresses, or appears more than once, this method will generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to  `me@[header-name]-address.invalid`  as the address (a  `.invalid`  address is a reserved address that can never belong to anyone).
+If the header field exists, but has an invalid syntax, has no addresses, or appears more than once, this method will combine the addresses into one header field if possible (in the case of all fields given other than From and Sender), and otherwise generate a synthetic header field with the display-name set to the contents of all of the header fields with the same name, and the address set to  `me@[header-name]-address.invalid`  as the address (a  `.invalid`  address is a reserved address that can never belong to anyone).
 (An exception is that the Resent-* header fields may appear more than once.)
 The generated message should always have a From header field.

  If a Date and/or Message-ID header field doesn't exist, a field with that name will be generated (using the current local time for the Date field).